Dump truck: Transfer dump truck

 A transfer dump truck is a standard dump truck pulling a separate trailer with a movable cargo container, which can also be loaded with construction aggregate, gravel, sand, asphalt, klinkers, snow, wood chips, triple mix, etc.

 The second aggregate container on the trailer ("B" box), is powered by an electric motor, a pneumatic motor or a hydraulic line.
 It rolls on small wheels, riding on rails from the trailer's frame into the empty main dump container ("A" box).
 This maximizes payload capacity without sacrificing the maneuverability of the standard dump truck.
 Transfer dump trucks are typically seen in the western United States due to the peculiar weight restrictions on highways there.

 Another configuration is called a triple transfer train, consisting of a "B" and "C" box.
 These are common on Nevada and Utah Highways, but not in California.
 Depending on the axle arrangement, a triple transfer can haul up to 129000 kg with a special permit in certain American states.
-As of 2007, a triple transfer costs a contractor about $105 an hour, while a A/B configuration costs about $85 per hour.
+As of 2007, a triple transfer costs a contractor about $105 an hour, while an A/B configuration costs about $85 per hour.

-Transfer dump trucks typically haul between 26 and 27 ST of aggregate per load, each truck is capable of 3–5 loads per day, generally speaking.
+Transfer dump trucks typically haul between 26 and 27 ST of aggregate per load; each truck is capable of 3–5 loads per day, generally speaking.